TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

     _________________________________________________________________

-Load some sample data.
-We have a module that will do preprocessing, etc for us.
-Check the relevant package to learn more.
-For your own models you will have to do your own preprocessing
+Load our test and train data.
+We have a module that will do preprocessing for us.
+For your own usage you may have to do your own preprocessing.

 .. code:: ipython3